Skip to the content

 Should you fix your mortgage for 2, 3, 5 or 10+ years?

 Knowing which option to go for isn’t always an easy decision, with a lot of it coming down to rate.
 2-year fixed mortgages are traditionally the standard offering and usually boast the best mortgage rates, though the unpredictability of recent years means some borrowers may like to seek longer-term deals instead.
-3, 5 and 10+-year mortgages offer longer repayment certainty, although given that longer terms typically result in higher mortgage rates, they’re usually more expensive.
+3, 5 and 10+ year mortgages offer longer repayment certainty, although given that longer terms typically result in higher mortgage rates, they’re usually more expensive.

 However, there’s risk on either side of the scale.
 Opt for a 2-year deal and, if interest rates are substantially higher at the end of those 2 years, you’ll instantly be faced with far higher repayments, as opposed to with a longer-term deal which would of course protect you against those higher repayments for much longer.
 If the opposite were to happen and interest rates fell, you’d be able to benefit from those lower repayments far more quickly if you were on a 2-year deal, whereas those committed for 10 years could end up paying far more in interest than they’d otherwise have to.